lm3nitro/Projects/MySQL/Part4-Connecting Remotely.md

 ```
 ![Pasted image 20240505143256](https://github.com/lm3nitro/Projects/assets/55665256/a7f663bc-9d11-4320-bfe3-04b8634ded9a)

-Now that we have our new database, lets create a table.
+Now that I have my new database, I created a table.
 The table I created is food_table and the columns are (ID, Name, Color, and Type):

 ```
 Add table to database: